 Dear Patients, Caregivers and Community Members,

-We are proud to share the information in this year’s Communication on Progress.
+We are pleased to share the information in this year’s Communication on Progress.
 Thank you for your interest.

 About This Report

-We are proud to present our tenth consecutive annual sustainability and global citizenship report detailing our work in the 2018 calendar year.
+We are proud to present our eleventh consecutive annual sustainability and global citizenship report detailing our work in the 2019 calendar year.
 Cleveland Clinic is committed to advancing practices that promote a just, thriving and green global economy.
-As such, we are a signatory of the United Nations (UN) Global Compact, a voluntary call to companies to align strategies and operations with universal principles on human rights, labor, environment and anti-corruption, and take actions that advance societal goals.
+As such, we are a signatory of the United Nations (UN) Global Compact, a voluntary call to companies to align strategies and operations with universal principles on human and labor rights, environmental stewardship and anti-corruption, and take actions that advance societal goals.
 In this Communication on Progress, we include metrics, highlight stories and our approach for managing various environmental, social and governance topics most important to our organization and valued stakeholders.

 - Learn more about the United Nations Global Compact